CivicActions/ssp-toolkit/docs/ssp.md

 ### PE-8: Visitor Access Records

-> The organization:
->   a.
-Maintains visitor access records to the facility where the information system
-> resides for [Assignment: organization-defined time period]; and
->   b.
-Reviews visitor access records [Assignment: organization-defined frequency].

 ##### AWS

 The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for all physical and environmental protection controls.

 ### PE-12: Emergency Lighting

-> The organization employs and maintains automatic emergency lighting for the information system that activates in the event of a power outage or disruption and that covers emergency exits and evacuation routes within the facility.

 ##### AWS